wp-plugins/upload-larger-plugins/readme.txt

 No. It would not be a huge job to extend it to do so; but I have no reasons for doing that presently.

 == Changelog ==

+= 1.1 30-May-2014 =
+- Only load this plugin's JavaScript on the relevant page

 = 1.0 21-May-2014 =
 - First version